-Men who are just staring out with traditional wet shaving often wonder what is the best safety razor for beginners.
+Men who are just starting out with traditional wet shaving often wonder what is the best safety razor for beginners.
 It isn’t simply a matter of picking one product at random in a store and running with it.
 Many brands compete in the market, and as you might expect, some are definitely much better than others.

 In my personal opinion, the Germans make simply the best safety razors around.
 But that’s just me.
 There are a number of excellent brands to choose from.
 In this article, I’m going to give you my personal pick for the very best safety razor for absolute beginners, and I’ll give you a couple of popular alternatives so that you can figure out which one you like best.